ravendb/ravendb-python-embedded/labs/03-on-demand-server.md

 ## Takeaway

-`with_auto_downloaded_server()` gives the no-.NET path of Lab 02 without a manual server download: one call, then ordinary client code.
+`with_auto_downloaded_server()` gives the no-.NET path of Lab 02 without a manual server download or per-platform configuration: one call, then ordinary client code.